Skip to main content

 When the HPA axis is chronically activated, the body interprets this as a state of ongoing crisis.
 In response, the brain can suppress the HPG axis.
 The release of Gonadotropin-Releasing Hormone (GnRH), the initial signal in the HPG cascade, is inhibited by stress hormones.
 This down-regulation can lead to lower levels of testosterone in men and disruptions in menstrual cycles and estrogen levels in women.

 For individuals on hormone optimization protocols, such as Testosterone Replacement Therapy (TRT), this internal conflict is particularly relevant.
-The stress induced by a can create a physiological environment that counteracts the therapy’s benefits.
+The stress induced by a punitive wellness program can create a physiological environment that counteracts the therapy’s benefits.
 Cortisol is a catabolic hormone, meaning it breaks down tissues, while testosterone is an anabolic hormone, meaning it builds them.

 Engaging in a constant battle with a high-cortisol state can blunt the muscle-building, energy-enhancing, and mood-stabilizing effects of TRT.
 You are, in essence, pouring resources into one hormonal system while another, activated by the program’s stress, works to dismantle them.